-Juniors, seniors, and transfer students in the College of Arts and Sciences may schedule a virtual appointment with their assigned academic advisor using Navigate, which is accessible at www.luc.edu/navigate (Navigate tutorial) or using the Navigate Student App, which can be downloaded from the Apple Store and Google Play.
+Juniors, seniors, and transfer students in the College of Arts and Sciences may schedule an in-person or a virtual appointment with their assigned academic advisor using Navigate, which is accessible at www.luc.edu/navigate (Navigate tutorial) or using the Navigate Student App, which can be downloaded from the Apple Store and Google Play.
 If you have a quick question that does not require a full appointment, you are welcome to attend our virtual Express Advising hours.

 All students in the College of Arts and Sciences (CAS) are assigned at least two advisors: